 Welcome to Ingleton Primary

 Ingleton Primary School was built in 1973 to a semi-open plan design and enjoys plenty of space and lots of natural light indoors.
-Outdoors we are blessed with extensive, attractive grounds as the school is located at the heart of the Yorkshire Dales National Park
+Outdoors we are blessed with extensive, attractive grounds and the school is in the Yorkshire Dales National Park

 There is a tradition for providing a good standard of primary education and care for 3 to 11 year olds.
-We are a community school and work in close partnership with our local community and other schools in The Three Peaks’ Family of Schools.
+We are a community school and work in close partnership with our community and other local schools.

 Ingleton Primary is a good school.
 Its care, guidance and support for pupils and its links with a wide range of partners are outstanding

 We work hard to make learning fun and relevant for all our learners and OFSTED have consistently complimented us for our quality provision and creative approaches to teaching and learning.

 A typical parent comment was,' I feel incredibly fortunate that my children attend such a good school where there is a lovely atmosphere.
 Pupils' individual learning needs are very much catered for.'

 Ingleton Primary is a wonderful school and pupils leave as active learners and confident young citizens, keen and able to contribute to the community"

 We are so lucky to be able to walk out of our school and ascend Ingleborough.
 Year 4s made it to the summit in cold, wet and windy weather.
 They were fantastic - not one person moaned or complained about sore feet, tired legs or soggy clothing.
 We all appreciated ...
 Read more

 All the children in Nursery and Reception really enjoyed finding out about how the police and fire service help us.
 They had lots of fun listening to sirens, watching flashing blue lights, dressing up and getting handcuffed!
 Thank you to Jeff, Monika and Andy for coming along to school and ...
 Read more